Av1352/ask-anju-api/data/anju_knowledge.md

 **I bring:** Healthcare AI expertise if you're in that market.
 Explainability focus for regulated industries.
 Fast execution proven by 75+ custom demos.
 Production mindset with attention to model reliability.

 **I'm learning:** Docker/AWS basics to round out deployment skills.
+Strong track record of learning new domains quickly (went from CV to NLP to RL across different projects).

 ---